mnadel/shut-your-pi-hole/README.md

 ## Nota Bene

-If you're going to use a local DNS entry for your Pi-hole, you should use `pi.hole`.
-It's what Pi-hole's local webserver responds to.
-Any other name and you'll probably have XSS issues.
+If you're seeing XSS issues try adding a local DNS entry for your Pi called `pi.hole` and using that as your endpoint URL domain name.

 # Changelog